 Ehlers-Danlos syndrome.
 The problems present in the group of disorders known as Ehlers-Danlos syndrome (EDS) include changes in the physical properties of skin, joints, blood vessels, and other tissues such as ligaments and tendons.
-People with EDS have some degree of joint looseness; fragile, small blood vessels; abnormal scar formation and wound healing; and soft, velvety skin that stretches excessively but returns to normal after being pulled.
+People with Ehlers-Danlos syndrome have some degree of joint looseness; fragile, small blood vessels; abnormal scar formation and wound healing; and soft, velvety skin that stretches excessively but returns to normal after being pulled.
 Some forms can cause problems with the eyes and spine.
-EDS can also lead to weak internal organs, including the uterus, intestines, and large blood vessels.
-Mutations in several different genes are responsible for varying symptoms in the several types of EDS.
+Ehlers-Danlos syndrome can also lead to weak internal organs, including the uterus, intestines, and large blood vessels.
+Mutations in several different genes are responsible for varying symptoms in the several types of Ehlers-Danlos syndrome.
 In most cases, the genetic defect involves collagen, the major protein-building material of bone.

 Osteogenesis imperfecta.
 Osteogenesis imperfecta (OI) is characterized by fragile bones, low muscle mass, and loose joints and ligaments.
-There are 11 identified types of OI, ranging in severity from mild to lethal.
-The appearance of people with OI varies considerably, depending on the particular form they have and its severity.
+There are several identified types of osteogenesis imperfecta, ranging in severity from mild to lethal.
+The appearance of people with osteogenesis imperfecta varies considerably, depending on the particular form they have and its severity.
 Some may have a blue or gray tint to the sclera (whites of the eyes), thin skin, growth deficiencies, and fragile teeth.
 They may develop scoliosis, respiratory problems, and hearing loss.
 Also known as “brittle bone disease,” this disorder is caused by a mutation in one of several genes that play a role in how the body makes collagen, the main component of connective tissue.

 Connective tissue is the material between the cells of the body that gives tissues form and strength.
 This “cellular glue” is also involved in delivering nutrients to the tissue, and in the special functioning of certain tissues.
 Connective tissue is made up of dozens of proteins, including collagens, proteoglycans, and glycoproteins.
 The combination of these proteins can vary between tissues.